6 Vitamins and Minerals all Men should be taking

 A study from 2011, published in the Biological Trace Elements Research, also suggested evidence of magnesium’s role in testosterone production.

 Boron might not be a well-known or popular mineral, but this hidden gem has some nice tricks up its sleeve.

-And while it may seem like an exotic and mysterious element, it is actually pretty easy to include in a person’s diet.
+And while it may seem like an exotic and mysterious element, it is pretty easy to include in a person’s diet.

 Dried apricots, raisins, and the mighty avocado are some of the boron-rich, cheap, and accessible foods available almost everywhere.

-In conclusion, while it might be tedious to keep track of all kinds of micronutrients vital for a human body's optimal functionality, from the perspective of a disciplined male aiming to boost testosterone and overall sexual health, the incorporation of these 6 nutrients into his diet, can go a very long way.
+In conclusion, while it might be tedious to keep track of all kinds of micronutrients vital for a human body's optimal functionality, from the perspective of a disciplined male aiming to boost testosterone and overall sexual health, the incorporation of these six nutrients into his diet, can go a very long way.